 These chicken kofta skewers would be great to serve with rice bowls, shaved Greek salad bowls, or pita sandwiches.
 Moreover, chicken kofta can be eaten on its own with fresh or roasted vegetables and dipped in a tahini yogurt dressing.

 This healthy Middle Eastern chickpea salad is gluten-free and high in protein, thanks to chickpeas and fresh veggies like tomatoes, bell peppers, and cucumbers.
-This salad is so delicious and effortless to make for your perfect lunch, even a side dish or an appetizer.
+This salad is a delicious and effortless veggie side dish to make for your lunch, or as an appetizer.

 With just a few pantry staples dressed up with lemon juice or lemon basil vinaigrette, you can make this amazing salad quickly.
 First, make the dressing by mixing lemon juice, garlic, olive oil, and other seasonings in a bowl.